aspose-slides/Aspose.Slides-Documentation/cpp/getting-started/how-to-run-aspose-slides-cpp-in-docker/_index.md

 CMD ./build_sample.sh
 ```

-## Build and run an image
+## Building and Running an Image

 1. [Install Docker](https://docs.docker.com/engine/install/) on a host system;

 2. Build an image.

-A terminal working directory should contain a file Dockerfile with the above content.
+   A terminal working directory should contain a file Dockerfile with the content above.

 ```
 docker build -t aspose-slides-ubuntu-16.04 .
 ```

 3. Download and unzip [Aspose.Slides for C++ YY.M Linux](https://downloads.aspose.com/slides/cpp);
-4. Share the folder with Aspose.Slides for C++ to Docker can use it(For Windows: Settings -> Resources -> File Sharing);
+4. Share the folder with Aspose.Slides for C++ to Docker can use it (For Windows: Settings -> Resources -> File Sharing);
-5. Run the image as a container via one of following ways:
+5. Run the image as a container through either of these methods:

-* Create and execute a named container:
+* Method A: create and execute a named container:

 ```
 docker run --name slides-cpp-ubuntu -v d:\aspose-slides-cpp-linux-20.6:/slides-cpp aspose-slides-ubuntu-16.04
 ```

-For second and subsequent launches you need to use:
+For the second and subsequent launches, you have to use:

 ```
 docker start slides-cpp-ubuntu -i
 ```

-* Create and execute an unnamed temporary container:
+* Method B: create and execute an unnamed temporary container:

 ```
 docker run --rm -v d:\aspose-slides-cpp-linux-20.6:/slides-cpp aspose-slides-ubuntu-16.04